 Want to work at a soup kitchen for a single day during the holidays?
 Sounds good at first, but that means that someone has to teach you how to do it.
-They have to give you a volunteer orientation, and work to your schedule.
-And all this for the payoff of just a few hours’ work.
+Firstly, they have to give you a volunteer orientation, and work to your schedule.
+Secondly, it’s a small payoff of just a few hours’ work.
 If that’s all you can offer, great.
 But otherwise, a more impactful way to help is to become a more long-term volunteer.

 At a minimum, smile and engage with the homeless folks you see!
 Carry gift cards to places like Tim Horton’s, or TTC tokens to give away.
 The winter holidays are an especially hard time to be unhoused.
 This is true because of the cold and also cultural expectations around family and joy.